tatsumoto-ren/tatsumoto-ren.github.io/blog/jlpt-tango-n2-anki-deck.md

 Each card also comes with a `MakeProductionCard` field that, when filled, turns the card into a
 [production TSC](writing-japanese.html#writing-kanji).
-On a production TSC the target word is spelled in kana and you have to recall how to write it in kanji.
+On a production TSC the target word is spelled in kana, and you have to recall how to write it in kanji.

 As it should be obvious by its title, the book was designed with the Japanese Language Proficiency Test in mind.